Student-centric advice and objective recommendations

 You aren’t enrolled in enough credit hours to get financial aid

-Another academic requirement to receive aid is the amount of credit hours a student takes.
-Students who wish to receive federal financial aid need to be enrolled at least half-time, as defined by their school.
-If a student fails or withdraws from classes and drops below half-time, they will not be eligible to receive aid.
+Another academic requirement to receive aid is the number of credit hours a student takes.
+Students who wish to receive federal financial aid need to be enrolled at least part-time, as defined by their school.
+If a student fails or withdraws from classes and drops below part-time, they will not be eligible to receive aid.

 You have loans in default

 This is less likely to be the case for undergraduate students who haven’t entered repayment on their student loans.
 However, if you have federal student loans that are in default, you are ineligible to receive additional federal aid.
 Contact your loan servicer to get back into good standing and regain eligibility.

 Many students depend on financial aid to help pay for college.
 If you don’t receive enough or any financial aid, there are other options.
 Consider applying for a private student loan, looking into college alternatives, or searching for scholarships!